Schinzel/web-blocks/doc/workflow/task_documents.md

 # Creating a task document
 Simpler tasks just require one document.

+Each task must be stand alone.
+This means that after a task is completed:
+- the problem described should be fully solved
+- the code compiles and the tests pass

 Use the [task_template.md](task_template.md) as a starting point.
 Copy it to `doc/tasks/[task_name].md` and fill in the details.

 Instructions for writing a task document: